Upper Mustang Tiji Festival

 The Most colorful Tiji Festival in Upper Mustang

 Nepal, a tiny South Asian landlocked country, intrigues thousands of visitors with its staggeringly diverse array of cultures in the Annapurna region.
 It is said that Nepal has more temples than houses, more festivals than days, and more deities than people.
 Festivals are a crucial part of Nepalese life as they entangle cultural and religious significance in traditional activities.
-While some festivals like Dashain are celebrated by every community group throughout the country, others are specific to a particular region or community.
+While some festivals, like Dashain, are celebrated by every community group throughout the country, others are specific to a particular region or community.
 Tiji festival is an extraordinary cultural and religious event celebrated in the Upper Mustang of Nepal.
-It is a 3-day annual festival celebrated in the month of May according to the Tibetan calendar.
+It is a 3-day annual festival celebrated in May, according to the Tibetan calendar.
 Let's take a deep look at the Upper Mustang Tiji festival.

 Upper Mustang is a trans-Himalayan region bordered by the Tibetan Plateau and firmly linked by language and culture to Tibet.
 It was once an independent Kingdom of Lo founded by the warrior Ame Pal in 1380.